zach-cs-bellevue/CS310/README.md

   * Correction to program incorporating templates with forced errors.
 3. Ch13Exercise17
   * Random number generator for 25 real numbers between 10 and 100.

+### Module 12
+1. Ch14Exercise01
+  * Number converter from feet and inches to centimeter.